Top Trends That Will Impact Your Commercial Property Investment in Today’s Marketplace

 In November of 2021, inflation increased to 6.8%, the country’s highest rate since June of 1982.
 Although inflation has been caused by various factors – including rising demand, wage pressures, and supply chain disruption – it remains to be seen whether the Federal Reserve will act to raise interest rates.

 Inflation has been the most prevalent among gasoline, food, shelter, and vehicles.
 It remains to be seen whether the inflation rate is temporary and will return to a rate below the target of 2% per year.
-If it does not, the Federal Reserve may increase interest rates, which will lead to further costs for commercial real estate financing.
+If it does not, the Federal Reserve may increase interest rates, which will lead to further costs for commercial property investment financing.

 In July of 2021, President Biden signed the largest infrastructure bill seen for decades.
 It dedicates $1.2 trillion toward rebuilding, constructing, and improving new and existing roads, bridges, broadband, and water systems.
 From a commercial real estate investment perspective, the bill may prove to be consequential.